tanishq-soni/tanishq-soni/README.md

 - ❤️ I love to code something unique everytime by exploring new Technologies

-- 🔭 I’m currently working on JS, Python & C
+- 🔭 I’m currently working on JS

 - 😄 Pronouns: he/him